Gabriellakg/Library/README.md

 ### Dependencies

-* There are no prerequisites, libraries, OS version, etc., needed before installing program.
+* Node.js is needed to run the program.

 ### Installing